 Each CRM platform has certain key features that make up the core of the software.
 These features can vary significantly from one vendor to another.
 Keep your own team, industry, and current protocols in mind as you assess potential systems’ offerings.
 Here are the core features of Method:CRM and Salesforce Small Business Solutions.

-- Built exclusively for QuickBooks users: One of Method’s defining features is that it has a deep two-way sync with QuickBooks.
+- Built exclusively for QuickBooks and Xero users: One of Method’s defining features is that it has a deep two-way sync with QuickBooks.
 This gives businesses easy access to their accounting and customer data at all times, without concerns about missing information or double data entry.

 - Centralized lead management: Method’s web-to-lead forms and email integrations help you automate lead collection.
 And with all of your data in one place, it’s easier to convert more leads to customers.